rymarinelli/ComPromptMized/README.md

 ./start_demo.sh
 ```

-Add `--mail` to the script to automatically clone Mailcow (initializing its helper scripts), start a local stack, seed it with two demo inboxes (`demo1@mail.local` and `demo2@mail.local`, password `demo123`), and configure the app to relay through it.
-If the `addmailuser` helper isn't present, the script fetches it from Mailcow's repository using whatever branch your clone checked out (handling both `main` and `master`) so the demo accounts are still created.
+Add `--mail` to the script to automatically clone Mailcow, start a local stack, and configure the app to relay through it.
+You'll need to create two demo inboxes (`demo1@mail.local` and `demo2@mail.local`, password `demo123`) yourself via the Mailcow Web UI or API.
 The script supplies default answers (`mail.local` FQDN, `UTC` timezone) to Mailcow's setup so it runs without prompts.
 Set `MAILCOW_HOSTNAME` or `MAILCOW_TZ` before running if you need different values.
 This requires Docker and docker compose:

 ```bash
 ./start_demo.sh --mail